elorest/petergate/README.md

 access all: [:show, :index], user: AllRest
 ```

-Inside your views you can use logged?(:admin, :customer) to show or hide content.
+Inside your views you can use logged_in?(:admin, :customer) to show or hide content.

 ```erb
 <%= link_to "destroy", destroy_listing_path(listing) if logged_in?(:admin) %>